Critical Materials Institute Director Alex King gives a presentation during CMI's second annual renewal review on March 4.

 Division of Materials Sciences and Engineering

-- Perform world-leading research utilizing and developing advanced characterization capabilities, especially 1) angle-resolved photoemission, 2) neutron and x-ray scattering, 3) solid-state NMR, 4) ultrasensitive chemical and structural analysis, and 5) ultra precise frequency measurements.
+- Developing and utilizing advanced characterization methods, especially neutron and x-ray scattering, angle-resolved photoemission, solid-state NMR (including Dynamical Nuclear Polarization), ultra-sensitive chemical and structural analysis, and ultra-precise frequency measurements.